cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 #### Settings

 DB Instance Identifier: This will be a unique name that will be used for the writer DB node.

 Master UserName and Password: These attribute define the master user and password for the DB that can be used to manage the database once created.

 #### Step 5: Configure Advance Settings - Network and Security

 This page will help configure some additional settings for the database.
-We will cover them in the next few steps.(see @fig:aws-aurora-advconfig-1)
+We will cover them in the next few steps (see
+@fig:aws-aurora-advconfig-1).

 ![AWS Aurora DB](images/auroradb-5.png){#fig:aws-aurora-advconfig-1}

 ##### Network and Security

 Virtual Private Cloud (VPC): This attribute defines the virtual data center under which we want to create the database.
 Typically an organisation will create its own VPC under which it will deploy its database and application servers.
 In this example we will proceed with the default VPC from AWS.

 Subnet Groups: Subnets define the IP ranges to be used the DB.
 There can be broadly 2 types of subnets that can be created - private and public.
 Private subnets cannot be accessed from outside the organization network.
 Public subnets on the other hand have internet connectvity and can be accessed from out side the organization network.

 Availaiblity zone: Having the servers across multiple availability zones with a region help prevent against localized issues and failures.
 AWS allows to select a preference for an availabiblity zone within the region.
 We dont have a specific preference for this example.

 #### Step 6: Configure Advance Settings - Database Options

-This section will help define the database cluster, database name, port and parameter groups.(see @fig:aws-aurora-advconfig-2)
+This section will help define the database cluster, database name, port and parameter groups (see @fig:aws-aurora-advconfig-2).

 ![AWS Aurora DB](images/auroradb-6.png){#fig:aws-aurora-advconfig-2}

 #### Step 7: Configure Advance Settings - Encryption and Failover

+:o: incomplete sentence

-(see @fig:aws-aurora-advconfig-3)
+(see @fig:aws-aurora-advconfig-3).

 ![AWS Aurora DB](images/auroradb-7.png){#fig:aws-aurora-advconfig-3}

 ##### Encryption

 Encryption on the database can be enabled only at the time of DB creation.Once enabled the database, associated replicas and snapshots are all encrypted.
 One can either use the default KMS encryption keys provided by AWS or use their own encryption keys.

 ##### Failover

 This defines the the failure over priority order with which a read replica can be promoted as the primary node incase of a failure on the current writer.

 #### Step 8: Configure Advance Settings - Backtrack and Monitoring

+:o: incomplete sentence

-(see @fig:aws-aurora-advconfig-4)
+(see @fig:aws-aurora-advconfig-4).

 ![AWS Aurora DB](images/auroradb-8.png){#fig:aws-aurora-advconfig-4}